NeoVance/Optopus/README.md

   ->description('Verbosity.
 You can amplify by adding again ie: -vvv or -v -v or --verbose --verbose');
 ```

 The `count` will be incremented for any option selected in the returned options Object.
+You can retrieve it with public `getCount($option)` method, for convenience.
+Perhaps you'll want to increase debug level depending on how many times it was specified?
+It's up to you.

 ### End of Options and Help Page